-"Abba, Father"-the word "abba" means father in the Aramaic.
-Aramaic is a Semitic language with a 3,000-year history.
-It pertains to both Jews and Arabs, but mainly it's applied to the Jews in our day.
-Now, in my study, I find that "Abba, Father" literally means "Father, Father," and I would capitalize those words, "Father, Father."
+Abba, Father.
+The word "Abba" means father in the Aramaic.
+Aramaic is a Semitic language with a 3,000-year history and it pertains to both Jews and Arabs, but mainly it's applied to the Jews in our day.
+In my study I find that "Abba, Father" literally means, "Father, Father," and I would capitalize those words.
 I've heard some say it could be compared to our words "daddy" or "papa."
 And these terms of endearment that we use for our earthly fathers are wonderful, but they are neither right nor respectful when referencing our Heavenly Father.

-"Father, Father" does not carry the same meaning as "Abba, Father."
-"Abba," far from being an informal word such as "daddy" or "papa," is an emphatic form of the word "father."
-And we would find its equivalent in English as "oh, Father."
-Notice with me if you would, "Abba, Father."
-It's been called the portal to the heart of God.
-I find an "Abba, Father" relationship.
+"Father, Father," does not carry the same meaning as "Abba, Father."

+"Abba," far from being an informal word such as daddy or papa, is an emphatic form of the word "father," and we would find its equivalent in English as "oh, Father."

+Notice with me if you would Abba, Father.
+And it's been called the portal to the heart of God.
+I find in Abba, Father, relationship.
 We have the same relationship and rights as Jesus Christ had with the Father.
-Now, that may seem like blasphemy to some people, but we are taught that in the Word of God.
-In "Abba, Father," we find the strong feeling of affection of a son to His Father, "Oh, Father."
+Now, that may It's a Good Life Broadcast April 24, 2016 Dr. Lewis R. Woodard seem like blasphemy to some people, but we're taught that in the Word of God.
+In Abba, Father, we find the strong feeling of affection of a son to his father, "oh, Father."
 As God is our Father, He is Father of His people.

-And Jesus Christ had a special personal relationship with God the Father; we know that.
+Jesus Christ had a special personal relationship with God the Father.
+We know that.
 It was not just casual or simply an acquaintance.
 It was near and dear to the heart of Christ and God the Father.

 In II Peter 1:17, it says, For he received from God the Father honour and glory, when there came such a voice to him from the excellent glory, This is my beloved Son, in whom I am well pleased.

-What love the Father had for His Son, and what love His Son had for Him.
+What love the Father had for His Son. and what love His Son had for Him.
 In John 15:9, it says, As the Father hath loved me, so have I loved you: continue ye in my love.

-John 17:24 says, Father, I will that they also, whom thou hast given me, be with me where I am; that they may behold my glory, which thou hast given me: for thou lovedst me before the foundation of the world.
+John 17:24 says, Father, I will that they also, whom thou hast given me, be with me where I am: that they may behold my glory, which thou hast given me: for thou lovedst me before the foundation of the world.

-I look on and I find an Abba-Father reverence.
-Not only do I find a relationship, I find a reverence.
+I look on and I find in "Abba, Father," reverence.
+Not only do I find a relationship; I find a reverence.
 One of the major problems of the people of today is that they lack the reverence that they need to have for God.
-Many bring God down to the level of being their buddy.
-Now, I know that His name is Jesus Christ and so forth, but He is the Lord Jesus Christ.
-Our Lord Jesus Christ never called God the Father "daddy" or "papa."
-Though He was equal with God the Father, He reverenced Him.
-And God the Father has given to Christ a name above all other names, and He is to be reverenced.
+Many bring God down to the level of bring their buddy.

+Now, I know that His name is Jesus, Jesus Christ, and so forth, but He is the Lord Jesus Christ.
+Our Lord Jesus Christ never called God the Father daddy or papa, though He was equal with God the Father, He reverenced Him.
+And God the Father has given to Christ a name above all other names and He is to be reverenced.

 In Hebrews 12:28, the Bible says, Wherefore we receiving a kingdom which cannot be moved, let us have grace, whereby we may serve God acceptably with reverence and godly fear.